-Our region is not making the contribution to Scotland's decarbonisation targets that it could Some of our largest sectors face the biggest challenges to reduce and eliminate their carbon footprint Car ownership a challenge in context of low carbon agenda Electrification of power and heating infrastructure has some way to go to support greater renewable energy capacity Despite being a major exporter of renewable energy - producing approximately three times more electricity than it consumes - more could be done to ensure investments generate local green jobs and supply chain opportunities.
-Both Dumfries and Galloway and Scottish Borders Councils have declared climate change emergencies Borderlands Inclusive Growth Deal is funding a regional energy masterplan with an ambition to establish a regional energy investment company Genuine collective will to accelerate and lead the way in transitioning to zero carbon, as demonstrated through the work of the South of Scotland Energy Transition Group Opportunities to develop nature based solutions utilising the regions Natural Capital are being actively explored and piloted.
-COVID-19 poses a significant threat to economic recovery and the UK's exit from the EU has created further uncertainty Accommodation and Food Services have seen the greatest losses in turnover as a result of COVID-19 The pandemic has had a more severe effect on smaller businesses, which dominate the regional economy The claimant count spiked at 5.1% in 2020, a 78% increase from the previous year and likely driven by the pandemic The region is estimated to be hit harder economically by Brexit compared to Scotland as a whole due to its industrial base South of Scotland is more reliant on EU trade and exports, meaning that trade disruption shocks could be larger Reformed agricultural policy and investment streams have created uncertainty for agriculture and land-based industries The need to adapt to survive the COVID-19 pandemic has increased the appetite of organisations across the region to embrace change and hence innovate.
-COVID-19 response has left a legacy of strengthened collaborative working across agencies and has energised and increased the resilience of many of our communities EU Exit is presenting a number of new trading and local supply chain replacement opportunities with SOSE in place to support an increased number of businesses with international and growth ambitions Increased uncertainty has amplified the importance of and willingness to develop more localised supply chains
+Our region is not making the contribution to Scotland's decarbonisation targets that it could Some of our largest sectors face the biggest challenges to reduce and eliminate their carbon footprint Car ownership a challenge in context of low carbon agenda Electrification of power and heating infrastructure has some way to go to support greater renewable energy capacity Despite being a major exporter of renewable energy producing approximately three times more electricity than it consumes - more could be done to ensure investments generate local green jobs and supply chain opportunities Both Dumfries and Galloway and Scottish Borders Councils have declared climate change emergencies Borderlands Inclusive Growth Deal is funding a regional energy masterplan with an ambition to establish a regional energy investment company Genuine collective will to accelerate and lead the way in transitioning to Net Zero, as demonstrated through the work of the South of Scotland Energy Transition Group Opportunities to develop nature based solutions utilising the regions Natural Capital are being actively explored and piloted.
+Relatively low public profile and identity for the region Anecdotal evidence suggests lower levels of inward investment in comparison to other parts of Scotland, with no single brand or prospectus for inward investment purposes South of Scotland has only 8% share of domestic and 2.1% share of international visitors compared with rest of Scotland Capitalising on the momentum behind: Scotland Starts Here brand; establishment of South of Scotland Destination Alliance (SSDA); City of Culture Bid; increased visitor numbers to the region owing to increased staycations driven by COVID-19 travel restrictions; Borderlands Inclusive Growth Deal investment in tourism infrastructure; and Momentum of increasing interest in investing in the South of Scotland, and opportunities to fully develop our offer, aided by creation of South of Scotland Enterprise Agency COVID-19 and the ongoing uncertainty about post pandemic 'norms' poses a significant threat to economic recovery and the UK's exit from the EU has created further uncertainty Accommodation and Food Services have seen the greatest losses in turnover as a result of COVID-19 The pandemic has had a more severe effect on smaller businesses, which dominate the regional economy The claimant count spiked at 5.1% in 2020, a 78% increase from the previous year and likely driven by the pandemic The region is estimated to be hit harder economically by Brexit compared to Scotland as a whole due to its industrial base South of Scotland is more reliant on EU trade and exports, meaning that trade disruption shocks could be larger Reformed agricultural policy and investment streams have created uncertainty for agriculture and land-based industries.
+The need to adapt to survive the COVID-19 pandemic has increased the appetite of organisations across the region to embrace change and hence innovate COVID-19 response has left a legacy of strengthened collaborative working across agencies and has energised and increased the resilience and confidence of many of our communities and their appetite to drive change locally EU Exit is presenting a number of new trading and local supply chain replacement opportunities with SOSE in place to support an increased number of businesses with international and growth ambitions Increased uncertainty has amplified the importance of and willingness to develop more localised supply chains.